 Steel Town: The making and breaking of Port Kembla, Melbourne University Press, Melbourne, 2002, pp.1-248 HB, 21 b&w illustrations, 3 maps, 7 tables ISBN 0-522-85026-X A1 (republished as an E-book in 2013)

-‘Towards a New Environmental History of Gippsland’ (in Earth and Industry: Stories from Gippsland (edited by Erik Eklund and Julie Fenley), Monash University Press, Melbourne, 2015.
+‘Towards a New Environmental History of Gippsland’ I(with Julie Fenley) In Earth and Industry: Stories from Gippsland (Eklund & Fenley eds), Monash University Press, Melbourne, 2015

-‘Afterward’ (50% with Julie Fenley) in Earth and Industry: Stories from Gippsland (edited by Erik Eklund and Julie Fenley), Monash University Press, Melbourne, 2015.
+‘Afterward’ (with Julie Fenley) in Earth and Industry: Stories from Gippsland (Eklund & Fenley eds), Monash University Press, Melbourne, 2015

-‘Radical Protest in Newcastle, Australia in the late nineteenth century’ in J. Bennett & N. Cushing & E. Eklund (eds), Radical Newcastle.
-New South, Sydney, 2015.
+‘Radical Protest in Newcastle, Australia in the late nineteenth century’ (n J. Bennett & N. Cushing & E. Eklund (eds), Radical Newcastle.
+New South, Sydney, 2015

-‘The One Big Union in Newcastle and the Hunter’ in J. Bennett & N. Cushing & E. Eklund (eds), Radical Newcastle (50% with Peta Belic) New South, Sydney, 2015.
+‘The One Big Union in Newcastle and the Hunter’ (with Peta Belic) In J. Bennett & N. Cushing & E. Eklund (eds), Radical Newcastle, New South, Sydney, 2015

 ‘The Margin as a Centre: memory, identity and belonging in Broken Hill and Mount Isa’ in Alan Mayne (ed), Outside Country: history of inland Australia, Wakefield Press, Adelaide, 2011, pp. 311-330